mtelek/ft_transcendence/README.md

 - Led all major technical decisions: choice of Next.js as the full-stack framework, PostgreSQL + Prisma for data persistence, Socket.IO for real-time communication, and Docker for deployment
 - Designed the complete PostgreSQL schema: User, Account, Session, Friendship, Match, Achievement, and VerificationToken models
+- Built the initial authentication system: signup API route with bcrypt password hashing and validation, login page, and the initial NextAuth Credentials provider configuration
 - Wrote and maintained all Prisma migrations across development iterations
 - Containerized the entire application with Docker: wrote the multi-stage Dockerfile for the Next.js app, the PostgreSQL container configuration, and Docker Compose files for both production and   development
-- Implemented HTTPS for production: OpenSSL certificate generation baked into the Docker build step; Nginx-style port forwarding from 80 → 443
 - Configured database health checks so the frontend container waits for PostgreSQL to be ready before starting
 - Built the Makefile with targets for `up`, `down`, `clean`, `dev`, `dev-clean` and `reset`
 - Collaborated with Marton on the match persistence logic (`persistMatch()`), the statistics API endpoints, and the leaderboard SQL queries

-**Challenges:** Getting Docker to reliably generate TLS certificates at build time and inject the correct IP into the Next.js config (for `AUTH_URL`) required a combination of Docker build args and entrypoint scripting.
-Making the dev and production Docker Compose files share the same `.env` without duplication also needed careful factoring.
+**Challenges:** The initial auth setup was the steepest learning curve — Next.js App Router, Prisma, PostgreSQL and bcrypt were all new at once, and getting signup and login working end-to-end meant understanding how all four pieces fit together first.
+Later, building the profile page, stats tracking, and achievements meant reading through Matthias's poker engine carefully enough to plug match results and achievement triggers into the right places without breaking the hand lifecycle.

 ---